Purpose of these procedures

 - the Authorised Officer who receives an anonymous report must have reasonable grounds to suspect the disclosable conduct has occurred in order to allocate the matter for investigation.
 If the Authorised Officer cannot contact the discloser to seek necessary further information, the matter may not proceed.

-- it will be difficult to conduct an investigation if the discloser cannot be contacted for further information.
-An Investigator has the discretion not to investigate, or investigate further, if the discloser does not provide their name and contact details or is unable to give the Investigators further information or assistance if needed; and
+- An Investigator has the discretion not to investigate, or investigate further, if it is impracticable to investigate because the discloser has not provided their name and contact details or is unable to give the Investigators further information or assistance if needed; and

 - a discloser who does not provide a means of contact cannot be updated on the progress of the matter, including the outcome of the investigation.